Back to Academy

 Can students claim CWB?

-No separate application—complete Schedule 6 with your tax return.
+No separate application needed—just complete Schedule 6 with your tax return.
 CRA calculates automatically.

 Tips to Maximize Your CWB

-• File your taxes: You must file to receive the CWB
+• File your taxes: You MUST file to receive the CWB—even if you have no tax owing

-• Apply for DTC: Disability supplement adds significant value
+• Apply for DTC: The disability supplement adds up to $784 in additional benefits

-• Consider advance payments: If income is stable and predictable
+• Consider advance payments: If your income is stable and predictable

-• Contribute to RRSP: Reduces adjusted net income, potentially increasing CWB
+• Contribute to RRSP: Reduces adjusted net income, potentially increasing your CWB

 Questions About CWB?

-Our AI tax assistant can help answer specific questions about the Canada Workers Benefit.
+Our AI tax assistant can help answer specific questions about the Canada Workers Benefit, eligibility, and how to maximize your payment.

 Ask the Tax Assistant

-Disclaimer: CWB amounts and thresholds change annually.
-This guide uses 2024 figures.
-Always check CRA's current figures when filing.
+Disclaimer: CWB amounts and thresholds are indexed annually for inflation.
+This guide uses 2025 figures.
+Always check CRA's current figures when filing your tax return.